A student requests assistance from the Financial Aid Office by completing the following steps:

 Other Information: In some cases the College may require additional information to clarify unusual circumstances or to satisfy verification requirements of state or federal agencies.

-Noncustodial Parents: If a student’s parents have separated or divorced, the noncustodial parent must complete a Noncustodial Parent Statement by March 3, 2014*.
-This form is available on our website (for U.S. students or for Canadian students).
-The noncustodial parent’s household (including spouse, if remarried) must also provide a signed copy of their federal tax return with all W-2s (T-4s for Canadians), supporting schedules, and K-1s by April 15, 2014*.
+Noncustodial Parents: If a student’s parents have separated or divorced, the noncustodial parent must complete a Noncustodial Parent Statement by March 2, 2016*.
+The noncustodial parent’s household (including spouse, if remarried) must also provide a signed copy of their federal tax return with all W-2s (T-4s for Canadians), supporting schedules, and K-1s by April 18, 2016*.

-*Deadlines for Income Freshmen: Incoming freshmen may submit the FAFSA, CFFS, tax returns and any other paperwork by their respective due dates or 30 days after acceptance, whichever is later.
-All California residents must, however, complete the FAFSA and the GPA Verification Form by March 3, 2014, in order to be considered for a Cal Grant.
+*Deadlines for Incoming Freshmen: Incoming freshmen may submit the FAFSA, CFFS, tax returns and any other paperwork by their respective due dates or 30 days after acceptance, whichever is later.
+All California residents must, however, complete the FAFSA and the GPA Verification Form by March 2, 2016, in order to be considered for a Cal Grant.
 This is a firm deadline for a successful Cal Grant application.

 “I was moved and edified by your remarkable fidelity to St. Thomas Aquinas.
 Your academic program proposes an original way of training men and women capable of reading, thinking and interpreting tradition correctly.”